Innale: Soundtrack

 The songs featured in the film were composed by Perumbavoor G. Raveendranath.
 The film score was composed by Mohan Sithara.
-The film won The Kerala State Film Award for Best Music Director.
+The songs were released by Tharangini.

 Reception

-Critical Reception
+Critical reception

 In a retrospect review Praveen Palakkazh of FilmCompanion states that "The character of the husband, Narendran, is played by a pre-superstar Suresh Gopi, and here he shows the genius restraint he has in his performances that do not play to his loud superstar aura.
 It is in fact this character who haunts me the most in this film."
 He further states that "Innale is not even one of my favourite Padmarajan works, and yet the feeling and thoughtfulness that even a part of it evokes is a reflection of the work of a master.
 What would someone like Padmarajan have made of the current generation of brave and beautiful filmmaking that is happening in the Malayalam industry?
 Would he have gone on to make even better masterpieces than the ones we already savour?
 Would he have provided succour with his movies during the barren period of creativity in the late nineties and early noughties?
 Of course, we will never know.
-Meanwhile, let’s keep enjoying the classics he did leave us with."
+Meanwhile, let's keep enjoying the classics he did leave us with."

-Box Office
+Box office

 The film was a commercial success and was one of the biggest hits in Padmaranjan's career.
 It was one of the highest grossers of the year.